 Fuel Theft Alarm

-GpsGate Server can help you to detect possible fuel theft, loss or leakage by using a script in your Event Rules.
-You can setup alerts when a significant loss of fuel is detected in your vehicles.
+GpsGate can help you to detect possible fuel theft, loss, or leakage by using a script in your event rules.
+You can set up alerts when a significant loss of fuel is detected in your vehicles.

-- A GPS device capable of fuel level reading (check here for compatible devices by searching by the keyword fuel).
+- A tracker with fuel level capabilities (check here for compatible devices by searching by the keyword fuel).